mcampi111/StatFeatEngi_Select_Clustering_Health_Severity/README.md

 # NeuroDeficits-ML
-Repository with data and code of the paper "Eye Movement Features for Classification of Neurodevelopmental deficits with Machine Learning Approaches"
+Repository with data and code of the paper "Eye Movement Features for Clustering of Neurodevelopmental deficits with Machine Learning Approaches"

 ## **Abstract**